izzybaer/alaska-airlines-backend/README.md

 - in **Chrome** (ruler of all browsers)
     - navigate to `http://localhost:8080`

-### contributions
+## contributions

 - wanna contribute?

-    - maybe you have a great idea for refactoring
+    - maybe you have a great idea for refactoring..
-    - maybe you have more optimal solutions for fetching data and virtual DOM rendering
+    - maybe you have some unique, efficient solutions..
     - make a PR!

-### now you can get started searching for flights!
+## now you can get started searching for flights!